elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 To convert articles to PDF using Pandoc:

 - There SHOULD BE a makefile with targets for calling Pandoc.
-Note: the process for building PDF files is not part of the commit or release processes, but ad-hoc
+Note: the process for building PDF files is not part of the commit or release processes but ad-hoc
-- There SHOULD BE a LaTeX template file that can create PDF files that have a consistent look and feel.
-This COULD BE the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template) with suitable modifications.
+- There SHOULD BE a LaTeX template file that can create PDF files with a consistent look and feel.
+WITH SUITABLE MODIFICATIONS, this COULD BE the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template).
 - The makefile and template should be independent of the article
 - There SHOULD BE a README.md that describes how to use the makefile and template and build articles